omiranda/GUI_environments_documentation/docs/prep_list.md

-# Subjects with specific parcellations schemas
+## Finding subjects with specific parcellations schemas

 To look for paths with several parcellation schemas, for example Gordon and HCP, you can use the extra argument *extra_strings_to_match* as follows: